ye-kyaw-thu/myG2P/tutorial/README.md

 I used [myG2P dictionary ver.1](https://github.com/ye-kyaw-thu/myG2P) (the 1st G2P dictionary for Myanmar language) for this tutorial.
 I also uploaded some perl scripts for your practical exercises.

-Note: I will update this tutorial when I have time.
+I will update this tutorial when I have time.

 Enjoy Myanmar language G2P tutorial! :)